 - An unequal housing plan wherein the underprivileged section of the society mostly are left to find accommodation on the outskirts of Maximum City.

-Recommendations proposed by Government Authorities to solve the problem
+Recommendations proposed by the Government

 Monsoon flooding is not new to Mumbai, the city has had its bad and worse seasons, the latter which really shook it was in 2005.
 In order to better manage and prevent a similar occurrence, mitigation plans for the future were drawn up.
 One such plan was established by a Fact Finding committee which was headed by Madhavrao Chitale, who came up with the following recommendations: